-In the last 16 years, there has been a 43% increase in traffic volume along Interstate 40 in the Pigeon River Gorge, which runs through this wild and scenic area bridging the two states.
-More than 26,000 vehicles pass through the 28-mile stretch of highway each day.
+In the last two decades, there has been a substantial increase in traffic volume along Interstate 40 in the Pigeon River Gorge, which runs through this wild and scenic area bridging the two states.
+As of 2022, more than 28,500 vehicles pass through the 28-mile stretch of highway each day.

 This corridor, which connects the Great Smoky Mountains National Park to other wild and public lands in the area, is home to large populations of black bear, elk, deer, bobcats, coyotes and other species both large and small.
 Furthermore, projected movements of climate-driven species suggest there will soon be a high concentration of animals migrating through southeastern North America into the Appalachians.

 Driven by a desire to see beautiful, pristine landscapes and the wildlife harbored within, more than 12.5 million people visit the Great Smoky Mountains National Park each year, with many more visiting the region as a whole.
 But the animals of the national park don’t recognize invisible boundaries, roaming freely in and out of its borders.

 Just like us, they travel in search of shelter, food and mates — and, to do this, they have to first cross our roads.